1009700427/Disputify/README.md

 ## Features

 ### Login and Register Page
 When you first open the app, it will ask you whether you are a student or a staff member.
 Then it will navigate you to the correct page for login and registration.
-Default username and password are both set to 111 for faculty and students, although you can also regieter your own customized user.
+Default username and password are both set to 111 for faculty and students, although you can also register your own customized user.

 <img width="1024" alt="1" src="https://user-images.githubusercontent.com/22974252/35257731-f2ffb6ea-ffaf-11e7-9eca-3e971e4c6dee.png">
 <img width="1024" alt="2" src="https://user-images.githubusercontent.com/22974252/35257757-140dfb62-ffb0-11e7-92de-69631ca743b9.png">